-In our 2005 Annual Report on Form 10-K, we described certain claims under the Comprehensive Environmental Response Compensation and Liability Act or similar federal and state laws with respect to 15 active sites where hazardous substances or other contaminants are or may be located.
-The number of active sites is now 13.
-For other information concerning legal proceedings, see "Item 3.
+For information concerning legal proceedings, see Note 16, Legal Proceedings and Contingencies, of the Notes to Quarterly Consolidated Financial Statements herein; and "Item 3.
 Legal Proceedings" and Note 21, Legal Proceedings and Contingencies, of the Notes to Consolidated Financial Statements in "Item 8.
-Financial Statements and Supplementary Data" in the Company's Annual Report on Form 10-K for the year ended December 31, 2005.
+Financial Statements and Supplementary Data" in our Annual Report on Form 10-K for the year ended December 31, 2005, each as updated by Note 16, Legal Proceedings and Contingencies, of the Notes to Quarterly Report on Form 10-Q for the quarter ended July 1, 2006.